-In all Ex-Racehorse Classes, the horse's name and, if possible, the name of its sire and its dam, must be printed in the show catalogue.
+In all Ex-Racehorse Classes, the horse's name and, if possible, the name of it's sire, must be printed in the show schedule.

 23. IDENTIFICATION AND MARKINGS

-RoR RESERVES THE RIGHT TO SCAN HORSES FROM TIME TO TIME TO ESTABLISH TRUE IDENTITY.
-A representative of RoR at Affiliated Shows will carry this out.
+All horses entered in Ex-Racehorses Classes must be in the Weatherby’s Stud Book.
+ROR RESERVES THE RIGHT TO SCAN HORSES FROM TIME TO TIME TO ESTABLISH TRUE IDENTITY.
+This will be carried out by a representative of RoR at Affiliated Shows.
 There must be no alteration to the natural markings of a horse.

 No substitution of a horse is allowed in any Ex-Racehorse Class.

 25.1 Affiliated Shows are required to ensure that they have adequate third party liability insurance and insurance cover for judges

 25.2 The following words shall be included in show schedules:

 “The organisers of this show have taken reasonable precautions to ensure the health and safety of everyone present.
 For these measures to be effective, everyone must take all reasonable precautions to avoid and prevent accidents occurring and must obey the instructions of the Organisers and all the Officials and Stewards”